 All you have to do is power it down and return it to its case.
 It’s that simple.

-Again, you will have a one-page guide with step-by-step instructions.
+Again, you will have a guide with step-by-step instructions.

 This video will show you how to close the DS200 digital scanners.